boolean-uk/react-cohort-dashboard-challenge/Requirements/README.md

 - You must use [this style guide](./STYLE_GUIDE.md) to implement the colour scheme.
 - The layout does not need to be mobile responsive, nor does it need to be pixel perfect.
 Get as close as you can, but your main focus should be on React - not CSS.

 ## Extension Requirements

 - Use the Context API to reduce prop drilling of state
-- Only 3 comments should be visible on a post; if a post has more than 3 comments, the `See previous comments` link should expand the list of comments to display all of them. => create variable toggle when clicked.
-If()=> pass in all or 3 comments
+- Only 3 comments should be visible on a post; if a post has more than 3 comments, the `See previous comments` link should expand the list of comments to display all of them.
 - Clicking on a post / comment authors name or initials, the user initials in the top right of the app, or the `Profile` link in the left navigation menu should take the user to [this Profile screen](./_assets/profile.png).
     - Use the contact with an ID of 1 to emulate the currently logged in user.
 This is the user you should use when clicking the top right initials or the Profile menu item directly.
     - The fields should be automatically populated with the correct data when loading any user profile.